 1. A Challenging High School Curriculum

-Chances are, your high school transcript is going to hold the most weight in your college application.
+Chances are, your high school transcript is going to hold the most weight in your college applications.
 That’s because high school transcripts — which include important information like the name of your high school, the courses you took, and your cumulative GPA — give admissions officers an idea about what kind of student you are.

 One of the top things that colleges are looking for is whether or not you challenged yourself in high school.
 What courses did you take?
 Did you take any AP or IB courses?
 What was your GPA?
 Basically, colleges want to know whether you took advantage of the opportunities that your school provided.